portxchange/developer-documentation/receiving-data/ship/ship-api.md

 - `ship_id` - the imo or mmsi of the ship for which the current visit details are requested **required**.
 - `port` - the optional port query parameter.
 If provided it returns the current or upcoming visit for the given ship and port.

-Response for the successful request (HTTP CODE 200) will contain the ship metadata and visit details if visit is found for that day.
+Response for the successful request (HTTP CODE 200) will contain the ship metadata and visit details if the visit is found.
 The example for the success response is provided in [example](/resources/ship_success_response.json).

 If visit for the ship for the particular ship is not found then response will be (HTTP CODE 200) with message.
 The example for the response is provided in [example](/resources/ship_visit_not_found_response.json).